berndreiss/ZenToDo/Readme.md

 -Pick: presents all tasks that are due today and lets you pick which ones to get done

--Focus: presents all tasks that you picked including a color mode (still to be implemented), that marks all tasks belonging to one list in the same color
+-Focus: presents all tasks that you picked including a color mode, that marks all tasks belonging to one list in the same color

 -Lists: shows all the lists and according tasks including a list called "All Tasks" which shows ALL tasks in increasing order of due date, in case you want to change anything